ShaoTengLiu/Hyperbolic_ZSL/README.md

 * At least one GPU with adequate memory
 * python 3.7 (python 2 may be possible with modifications)

-Use environment.yml for quick start
+Use environment.yml for quick start.

 ```
 conda env create -f environment.yml